Christopher-Mee/EQ-to-EQE-Converter/README.md

 # EQ-to-EQE-Converter

+The eq repo built into eqe is outdated.
+Using the [new eq repo](https://github.com/iwalton3/AutoEq/tree/master) and this program you can eq your iPhone

 command: EqToLUA < 'input.txt' > 'output.lua'

 * There is a bat file included in the release section, which allows drag and drop to run the program.